ttscoff/nvremind/README.md

 This script is intended to be run on a schedule.
 Check for reminders every 30-60 minutes using cron or launchd.

+By default the script will replace found @remind tags with @reminded tags containing the date the reminder was sent.
+Use the `-z` option to prevent any changes from being made to your file, although this can result in reminders being sent multiple times.
+You'd need to manually update the files after handling the reminder.

+A document can contain multiple reminders with different dates.
+The script will check all of them and only modify the ones that are triggered.
+Future reminders in the same document will still be active after the run.

 Use the `-n` option to send Mountain Lion notifications instead of terminal output.
 Clicking a notification will open the related file in nvALT.
 Notifications require that the 'terminal-notifier' gem be installed:

     sudo gem install 'terminal-notifier'